-During the last year, the Company has been focusing on obtaining prospects for the exploration of oil and gas and continuing its non-operated wells.
-The Company has also cut costs dramatically in the last few years because of lower oil and gas prices.
-During the last fiscal year ended September 30th, 2021, and to the present, the Company has engaged in the evaluation of many of its leases and focused on new areas of development.
+During the last year, the Company has been focusing on obtaining acreage in areas that hold promise for significant discoveries.
+The Company has also cut costs dramatically in the last few years to maintain its cash.
+During the last fiscal year ended September 30th, 2022, and to the present, the Company has engaged in the evaluation of many of its properties and focused on new areas of development.

-The Company has also acquired mineral interest in the States of Alaska, Pennsylvania and Wyoming of approximately 18,705.527 net acres with the majority of the acres in Alaska.
+The Company has also acquired mineral interest in the States of Alaska, Pennsylvania and Wyoming of approximately 18,700 net acres with the majority of the acres in Alaska.